aws/sagemaker-tensorflow-serving-container/README.md

 ```

 After creating a SageMaker Model, you can refer to the model name to create Transform Jobs and Endpoints.
-Examples are given below:
+Code examples are given below.

 ### Creating a Batch Transform Job

+A Batch Transform job runs an offline-inference job using your TensorFlow Serving model.

 #### CLI
 ```bash